 An employee who doesn’t show up for their shift is essentially stealing from their co-workers who have to pick up the slack.
 Not only is it inconsiderate, but it’s also unprofessional.
 That’s why it’s important to have clear no call, no show policy rules in place.
 The foundational rule is that a no call, no show violation will result in an unexcused absence.

 An absence is when an employee fails to report to work when scheduled.
 Absences are defined as either excused or unexcused.

-- Excused absences – When an employee schedules time off with their manager and per company paid time off (PTO) policy, or when an employee has an emergency and provides their manager notice before the start of their shift.
+- Excused absences – When an employee schedules time off with their manager and per the company paid time off (PTO) policy, or when an employee has an emergency and notifies their manager before the start of their shift.

-- Unexcused absences – When an employee fails to report to work on time and does not contact their manager or supervisor before the start of their shift, regardless of the reason.
+- Unexcused absences – When an employee fails to report to work on time and does not contact their manager or supervisor before their shift, regardless of the reason.

 Some things to consider when establishing your policy include:

 - How many times an employee can miss a shift before they face consequences.
 It’s important to be consistent with this rule so that employees know what they’re getting into.

 - The initial actions that will be taken if an employee does not show up for their shift.
 This could range from a verbal warning to being fired depending on the severity of the offense.

 - Possible exceptions to the policy.
 Determine if one-off emergencies will be a violation of the policy.

 No call, no show can be a one-time occurrence or a pattern of behavior.
 When it is a pattern, it can be a sign that the employee is not committed to the job.
 Your policy should include rules for what initial actions you will take if an employee does not show up for their shift.